iosapptemplates/stripe-checkout/README.md

 # Custom Stripe Checkout for iOS in Swift 🚀🚀🔥🔥

-This open-source Swift project is built on top of the custom iOS checkout project offered by Stripe.
+This open-source Swift project is built on top of the custom iOS checkout project offered by <a href="https://github.com/stripe/stripe-ios/tree/master/Example">Stripe</a>.
 Use this project if you want to accept payments in your native iOS app, via Stripe.

 <center>
 	<a href="https://www.iosapptemplates.com/templates/ios-stripe-checkout-swift">